COVID-19 impact on Pathways LA hours, events and trainings. LEARN MORE

 What programs does Pathways LA offer to help pay for child care?

-While we provide parents with education and resources on best practices for selecting a child care provider, Pathways LA cannot make recommendations—the selection of a provider is the parent’s right and sole responsibility.
+While we provide parents with education and resources on best practices for selecting a childcare provider, Pathways LA cannot make recommendations—selecting a provider is the parent’s right and sole responsibility.

-For more information, or to obtain child care referrals, please contact our Resource & Referral Department at (213) 427-2710.
+For more information or to obtain child care referrals, don't hesitate to contact our Resource & Referral Department at (213) 427-2710.

 What is a Family Fee?